gsonkow/dicepoker_client_server/README.md

-# Dice Poker Client Server Application
+# Dice Poker Server Application
 Final project for LMU CMSI 3550 Networks class.
 Server for a multiplayer game of dice poker.